contact@mongoliainc.com

 Discounts and Waivers:

-Mineral exploration, exploitation, utilization, transport and sales, production of petroleum products, imports of all types of gasoline and their wholesale and retail thereof, exploration and exploitation of oil and its sales shall not be subject to tax discounts and waivers.
+Mineral exploration, exploitation, utilization, transport, and sales, production of petroleum products, imports of all types of gasoline and their wholesale and retail thereof, exploration and exploitation of oil and its sales, production of alcoholic beverages, production and import of tobacco shall not be subject to tax discounts and waivers.

 Taxpaying period: Advance payment shall be paid by the 25th of each month.
 A quarterly report shall be submitted by the 20th of the first month of the following quarter, and the annual report by the 10th of February of the following year to the tax office who shall conduct the final calculation of annual tax payments.